Monitoring of atmospheric air condition

-Atmospheric air monitoring is carried out in 69 localities at 170 observation posts and with the help of mobile laboratories.
+Atmospheric air monitoring is carried out in 70 settlements at 170 observation posts and with the help of mobile laboratories.

-The following indicators are determined at the posts and with the help of mobile laboratories: suspended particles (dust), suspended particles RM-2.5, suspended particles RM-10, sulfur dioxide, carbon monoxide, nitrogen dioxide, nitrogen oxide, ozone (ground), hydrogen sulfide, phenol, hydrogen fluoride, chlorine, hydrochloride, hydrocarbons, ammonia, sulfuric acid, formaldehyde, methane, the sum of hydrocarbons, arsenic, cadmium, lead, chromium, copper, benzene, benzene(a)pyrene, beryllium, manganese, cobalt, zinc, nickel, mercury, the equivalent dose rate of gamma radiation (gamma background).
+The following indicators are determined at posts and with the help of mobile laboratories: suspended particles (dust), suspended particles RM-2,5, suspended particles RM-10, sulfur dioxide, carbon monoxide, nitrogen dioxide, nitrogen oxide, ozone (ground), hydrogen sulfide, phenol, hydrogen fluoride, chlorine, hydrochloride, hydrocarbons, volatile organic compounds (VOCs), ammonia, sulfuric acid, formaldehyde, methane, arsenic, cadmium, lead, chromium, copper, benzene, benzene(a)pyrene, beryllium, manganese, cobalt, zinc, nickel, mercury, equivalent dose rate of gamma radiation (gamma background).

-Observations of the chemical composition of atmospheric precipitation (at 46 weather stations - monthly) and the content of pollutants in the snow cover (at 39 weather stations -1 time per year during the maximum moisture content in the snow) are carried out in order to assess regional atmospheric pollution and identify the distribution area of pollutants.
+Observations of the chemical composition of precipitation (at 47 meteorological stations - monthly) and the content of pollutants in the snow cover (at 40 meteorological stations -1 time per year during the maximum moisture content in the snow) are carried out in order to assess regional atmospheric pollution and identify the distribution area of pollutants.

-In precipitation and snow samples, the following are determined: anions (sulfates, chlorides, nitrates, bicarbonates), cations (ammonium, sodium, potassium, calcium, magnesium), trace elements (lead, copper, cadmium, arsenic), acidity, specific electrical conductivity.
+The following anions (sulfates, chlorides, nitrates, and bicarbonates), cations (ammonium, sodium, potassium, calcium, and magnesium), trace elements (lead, copper, cadmium, and arsenic), acidity, and electrical conductivity are determined in precipitation and snow samples.

 Radiation monitoring

-Observations of radioactive contamination of the surface layer of the atmosphere are carried out by determining the exposure dose rate of gamma radiation at 89 weather stations and 12 automatic posts, as well as the total beta activity at 43 weather stations.
+Observations of radioactive contamination of the surface layer of the atmosphere are carried out by determining the exposure dose rate of gamma radiation at 89 weather stations, at 6 manual posts and 10 automatic posts, as well as the total beta activity at 43 weather stations.

 Soil condition monitoring

 Soil conditions are monitored at 101 observation points.
-Samples are taken three times a year within settlements and industrial areas, followed by determination of the content of heavy metals (lead, zinc, cadmium, copper, chromium, nickel, manganese, arsenic, mercury) and petroleum products.
+Samples are taken three times a year within populated areas and industrial areas, followed by the determination of heavy metals (lead, zinc, cadmium, copper, chromium, nickel, manganese, arsenic, mercury) and petroleum products.

 Monitoring of the quality of surface waters

-Surface water quality monitoring is carried out at 370 sites located on 132 water bodies (including 87 rivers, 28 lakes, 13 reservoirs, 3 canals and the Caspian Sea).
-When studying pollution of land surface waters, 60 physico-chemical indicators of water quality are determined in the water samples taken, including temperature, water flow, suspended solids, chromaticity, transparency, hydrogen index, dissolved oxygen, BOD-5, COD, main ions of salt composition, biogenic elements, petroleum products, phenols, heavy metals, pesticides.
+Surface water quality monitoring is carried out at 372 sites located at 133 water bodies (including 88 rivers, 28 lakes, 13 reservoirs, 3 channels and the Caspian Sea).
+When studying pollution of land surface waters, 60 physico-chemical indicators of water quality are determined in the water samples taken, including temperature, water flow, suspended solids, chromaticity, transparency, hydrogen index, dissolved oxygen, BOD-5, COD, main salt ions, biogenic elements, petroleum products, phenols, heavy metals, pesticides.

 Monitoring of transboundary watercourses